Walheimat/wal-emacs/README.md

 29. ivy

     We use `ivy` for narrowing our options.
-    Swiper is an alternative for normal search.
+    `swiper` is an alternative for normal search.

         (use-package swiper)
         (use-package ivy